davea42/libdwarf-code/README.md

     Ensure that all the needed programs are in $PATH, including python3.
-    # candidate commane to make python3 visible (as root)
+    # candidate command to make python3 visible (as root)
     # something like:
     cd /usr/local/bin ; ln -s python3.9 python3